sergiy79/codecombat/Developer environment.md

 ###Windows
 ##### The-fully-automatic-easy-way:

+**Note**: this installer hasn't been updated in a while, so it may give you some old versions of things.
+If you'd care to help update it, that'd be so awesome.
+Otherwise, you might want to make sure you manually install the latest version of node, npm, MongoDB, and the sass gem.

+**Other note**: if your brunch isn't compiling sass properly, try removing the bless-brunch entry from package.json and deleting the bless-brunch folder from node_modules, then getting sass-brunch 1.7.0 with `npm install --save-dev sass-brunch@1.7.0`

 Download the latest version [here (v3.5)](https://s3.amazonaws.com/CodeCombatLargeFiles/coco-dev-win-setup-3.5.zip) and/or follow the instructions from [this step-by-step guide](https://github.com/codecombat/codecombat/wiki/Setup-on-Windows:-a-step-by-step-guide).
 The complete process is fully automated for all supported Windows versions.

 We support the following, and only the following versions: